RepTambe/BTL1/README.md

 ### Question 10 - memdump2.mem - Process dump - Dump the process with PID 2940 and calculate the MD5 hash.
 Submit the first 5 characters

 Using the ‘procdump’ plugin and providing the PID using -p, we can extract the file.
 We'll then use ‘md5sum’ to get the MD5 hash value. python vol.py -f /home/ubuntu/Desktop/Volatility\ Exercise/memdump2.mem --profile=Win7SP1x64 procdump -p 2940

+### Vov 3 vs Vol 2

+Volatility 3 Changes

+One of the most important changes is that profiles are no longer required when running commands.
+Remember in Vol 2 when we had to initially run volatility -f memdump.mem imageinfo to get the right profile?
+And then we used that value in every subsequent command (like volatility -f memdump.mem --profile=Win7SP1x64 pslist).
+That's gone, and has been replaced with a library of symbol tables, which makes it easier and quicker to identify structures in a memory image, allowing us to process it and retrieve information.

+The way we use plugins has changed too.
+Previously we would add the plugin name to the end of our command, such as volatility -f memdump.mem --profile=Win7SP1x64 pslist where ‘pslist’ is the plugin.
+As we're no longer using profiles, plugins have been changed to be OS-specific.
+Let's take a look at some examples.

+COMMAND PURPOSE	VOLATILITY 2 COMMAND	VOLATILITY 3 COMMAND Get process tree	volatility --profile=PROFILE pstree -f file.dmp    	python3 vol.py -f file.dmp windows.pstree
+List services	volatility --profile=PROFILE svcscan -f file.dmp   	python3 vol.py -f file.dmp windows.svcscan
+List available registry hives	volatility --profile=Win7SP1x86_23418 -f file.dmp hivelist   	python3 vol.py -f file.dmp windows.registry.hivelist
+Print cmd commands	volatility --profile=PROFILE cmdline -f file.dmp   	python3 vol.py -f file.dmp windows.cmdline

+--profile is no longer present in Vol 3
+Generic plugin names are now replaced with OS-specific plugins pstree > windows.pstree, linux.pstree, mac.pstree

+It will take some time getting used to, as you'll need to remember different plugin names, but here's a great resource that easily allows you to change between Vol 2 and Vol 3 plugin names - [Link.](https://blog.onfvp.com/post/volatility-cheatsheet/)

+Thankfully, we'll be covering a graphical user interface tool for Volatility3, so we don't need to remember all of these commands!